(Disclosure: Some of the links below may be affiliate links)

-You need to be careful about that because a lot of people do not realize that before they start depositing money on their account.
+You need to be careful about that because many people do not realize that before they start depositing money on their accounts.
 I would never use eToro unless I could directly deposit USD into my account.

 DEGIRO vs eToro Conclusion

 We have now compared DEGIRO vs eToro in detail.

 DEGIRO and eToro are very different brokerages.
 DEGIRO is suited to European countries, while eToro is more of an international brokerage.

 Now, for Swiss investors, DEGIRO is much better than eToro.
 Since eToro does not support CHF deposits, you will have to convert your money yourself either with your bank or with a service such as Revolut.
 But this is highly inconvenient.
 And even if you have access to EUR, the conversion fees are just outrageous (2.5%!).

 eToro is only good if you have access to USD.
 Otherwise, it simply does not make sense.
 The fees you will pay for the conversions will outweigh the benefits of having zero-commissions trading, and by far!

 On the other hand, DEGIRO handles CHF and EUR deposits and also has very low fees.
 If you want to learn more, read my review of DEGIRO.